Joe Bennett (footballer): Wigan Athletic

 On 31 August 2021, Bennett joined League One club Wigan Athletic on a two-year deal following his release from Cardiff.

 Bennett made his Wigan debut on Tuesday 30 November, playing 68 minutes against Accrington Stanley in Round 2 of the Papa John's Trophy.
 Wigan won the fixture decided by a penalty shootout after the game finished 1–1 after 90 minutes.

 Oxford United

 Bennett signed for Oxford United on 30 November 2023, having left Wigan Athletic in the summer.
 He made his debut for the club on 5 December, in a 1–0 win against Forest Green Rovers in the EFL Trophy.
 He made his league debut on 9 December, coming on as a substitute for Jordan Thorniley in the 69th minute, in a 3–0 defeat to Peterborough United.
 On 10 January 2024, Bennett signed a contract extension with the club until the end of the season.

 Walton & Hersham

 In October 2025, Bennett agreed to join Southern League Premier Division South side, Walton & Hersham.
+He returned to the club in March 2026.